Struggling with PF Withdrawal Due to Uncooperative HR: What Steps Can We Take?

 3. Provident Fund Commissioner

-Along with PF claim form you need to serve one Affidavit stating the reasons for not signed with your past employer.
+Along with the PF claim form, you need to submit an affidavit stating the reasons for not being able to obtain a signature from your past employer.

 Regards